 Internet of Things

-Coined in 1991, the Internet of Things (IoT) refers to an idea of all objects in the world being uniquely identifiable, tracked, and displayed virtually using an Internet-like structure.
-If every object could be identified and tracked businesses could more efficiently manufacture products, as they would know how much inventory they have available and what needs to be ordered.
-People could find whatever they needed very quickly and easily, just by executing a search of the Internet of things and locate the item or person they need.
-The world would be forever changed and, to the hope of many people, made better.
+Coined in 1991, Internet of Things (IoT) is an idea of all objects in the world being uniquely identifiable, tracked, and connected to the Internet.
+If every object could be identified and tracked, businesses could more efficiently manufacture products, as they would know how much inventory they have available and what needs to be ordered.
+People could quickly and easily find whatever they needed by searching the Internet and locating the item or person they needed.

-The first technology considered to be the beginning of the Internet of Things was RFID.
+The first technology considered the start of the Internet of Things was RFID (radio frequency identification).
 Devices with RFID had a unique identifier and could be tracked like inventory.
-Computer systems can identify where RFID devices are, within a given range of distance.
+Computer systems can identify where RFID devices are within a short distance.
 Security systems often use RFID devices for tracking employees in buildings or equipment in warehouses and can give a virtual map of everything in a building or warehouse.

-People envision the future, the Internet of things, as a place where even people could be uniquely identified by some form of device or computer chip.
-It can provide for a safer world, but it could also create larger paranoia, where people think they are being watched.
-At the rate technology is advancing and shrinking in size, the Internet of things is not far fetched and could be closer than we think.
+People envision the future, the Internet of Things, as a place where even people could be uniquely identified by some form of device or computer chip.
+It can provide for a safer world but also create larger paranoia, where people think they are being watched.
+At the rate technology is advancing and shrinking in size, the Internet of Things is not far-fetched and could be closer than we think.